Dortmund: Economy

 Dortmund has adapted since the collapse of its century long steel, coal and beer industries.
 The region has shifted to high technology, robotics, biomedical technology, micro systems technology, engineering, tourism, finance, education, and services, and is thus one of the most dynamic new-economy cities in Germany.
 In 2009, Dortmund was classified as a Node city in the Innovation Cities Index published by 2thinknow.

 Hundreds of SMEs are still based in and around Dortmund (often termed Mittelstand).
 Dortmund is also home to a number of medium-sized information technology companies, many linked to the local university TU Dortmund at the first technology center in Germany named "Technologiepark Dortmund" opened in the 1980s.
 With around 280 companies, like Boehringer Ingelheim and Verizon Communications, and more than 8,500 employees, TechnologiePark Dortmund is one of the most successful technology parks in Europe.
 The city works closely with research institutes, private universities, and companies to collaborate on the commercialisation of science initiatives.
 Furthermore, 680 IT and software companies with 12,000 employees are based in Dortmund, making the city one of Germany's biggest software locations.
 Two of the top 10 IT service providers in Germany are based in Dortmund – adesso SE and Materna Group.

 Dortmund is home to many insurance companies e.g. Signal Iduna, Continentale Krankenversicherung, Bundesinnungskrankenkasse Gesundheit (BIG direkt), and Volkswohl Bund.
 In recent years a service sector and high-tech industry have grown up.
 Some of its most prominent companies of these sectors include Amprion and RWE-Westnetz (Electricity), Rhenus Logistics (Logistics), Wilo, KHS GmbH, Elmos Semiconductor, ABP Induction Systems, Nordwest Handel AG – all of whom have their headquarters here.
 Companies with operations in or around Dortmund include Zalando, Daimler AG: EvoBus, RapidMiner, Gap Inc., and ThyssenKrupp.

-Dortmund is also the headquarter of Century Media Records, a heavy metal record label with offices in the United States and London.
+Dortmund is also the headquarters of Century Media Records, a heavy metal record label with offices in the United States and London.
 In August 2015, Century Media was acquired by Sony Music for US$17 million.